RaquelAlbuquerque1/hook-car/README.md

 - Should be possible display error messages
 - Among others.

-### You can see then all rules are corret running the tests of the application.
+### You can see then all rules are correct running the tests of the application.